fred1234/BDLC_FS22/V5/pandas_course.md

     ```

 12. Install the necessary python libraries with `pip3 install -r requirements.txt`.
-13. Start the workshop with `jupter lab`.
+13. Start the workshop with `jupyter lab`.
 14. As long as the shell is open, you can access http://bdlc-XX.el.eee.intern:8888/lab?

 Note, if you logout from your session, the jupyter daemon is no longer listening.
 If you want to continue with the course, just activate the venv again and start `jupyterlab`, e.g.